masonchilders-11/ReverbListingApp/README.md

 ## Features

 - **Product Management**: Efficiently manage and display products, offering search-based querying for streamlined user experiences.
-- **Integration with Reverb's API**: Allows for automatic publication from Shopify to Reverb with custom inputs to ensure an accurate publication
+- **Integration with Reverb's API**: Combines interactions between Shopify's API and Reverb's API to Allow for automatic publication from Shopify to Reverb with custom inputs to ensure an accurate publication.

 ## Technical Stack